 The Tundra Lodge & Autumn Air Adventure is a genuine wilderness experience, located in an exceptionally remote and rugged area that is accessed via a charter flight.
 Activities take place in this remote and rugged environment with unpredictable weather, so be prepared for a true wilderness adventure.
 Active days revolve around watching for bears from the Tundra Lodge, possible excursions in polar rovers, a helicopter flight from the tundra and tundra exploration by foot.
 A night may be spent watching for the aurora borealis.
 Other daytime activities may include free time in Churchill and dog sledding.

-Single travelers wishing to book a double-occupancy room may do so at a $195 (2020) supplement for all trips except the Tundra Lodge & Town Adventure itinerary, which requires a single supplement of $595 (2020), in addition to the per-person listed rate in select cabins upon availability.
-Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate, upon availability.
+Single travelers wishing to book a double-occupancy room may do so at a $195 (2021) supplement, in addition to the per-person listed rate in select cabins upon availability.
+Solo travelers willing to share, please ask your Adventure Specialist about the possibility of matching with a roommate, upon availability; note that 50% of the single supplement may be charged if a roommate cannot be secured.

 Families & Children